syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

 Uninstallation can be done with the help of the unins000 file available in the installed location.
-Double-clicking the file uninstall the Essential QuickTest Professional.
+Double-clicking the file uninstalls the Essential QuickTest Professional.

 ### Assembly information